A Hybrid Genetic Algorithm with Type-Aware Chromosomes for Traveling Salesman Problems with Drone: Computational Results

 \subsection{Results for the TSPD Instances with Limited Flying Ranges from \citet{agatz2018optimization}}

-The instances in this collection are based on TSPD with restricted drone ranges.
-The results are summarized in Table \ref{tab:Agatz2}.
-The number of nodes in the instance is indicated in column n, and the ratio of drone range to the maximum distance between a pair of locations as a percentage is indicated in column r.
+The instances in set A$_l$ are based on TSPD with restricted drone ranges.
+The results are summarized in Table \ref{tab:Agatz2} which can be found in the Appendix.
+The number of nodes in the instance is indicated in \bluenote{column $N$}, and the ratio of drone range to the maximum distance between a pair of locations as a percentage is indicated in \bluenote{column $r$}.
 Due to the fact that each drone operation involves traveling between two pairs of nodes, $r=200$ indicates an unlimited flying range.
-We examine the efficiency of our algorithm in this part by comparing the results with those of TSP-ep-all and DPS/25.
+We examine the \bluenote{effectiveness} of our algorithm in this part by comparing the results with those of TSP-ep-all and DPS/25.
 In order to compare running times, all algorithms were developed in the same programming language (Julia) and executed on the same machine.
-As depicted in Table \ref{tab:Agatz2}, HGA-TAC has better performance in $n=10$ and $n=20$ instances.
-In the case of $n=50$, HGA-TAC is still outperforming DPS/25.
+As depicted in Table \ref{tab:Agatz2}, HGA-TAC has better performance in \bluenote{instances with} $n=10$ and $n=20$.
+In the case of $n=50$, HGA-TAC is still outperforming DPS/25, \bluenote{in terms of solution quality}.
 This is not the case in the rest of the sizes.
-HGA-TAC$^+$, however, is superior to DPS/25 in all cases.
+HGA-TAC$^+$, however, \bluenote{better objective function than} DPS/25 in all cases.
 As compared to TSP-ep-all, averaged over all instances, HGA-TAC$^+$ results in a 0.18\% gap, where the average running time is 7.02 seconds, compared to 29.84 seconds for TSP-ep-all.